beginner-corp/lambda/readme.md

 }
 ```

 `@smallwins/lambda` serializes errors into Slack RPC style JSON.
-Easier to work from API Gateway:
+Easier to work with from API Gateway:

 ```javascript
 {